 - Follow the Esri Guidelines, Associated Press Stylebook, or Chicago Manual of Style for writing as a resource for grammar, punctuation, and spelling.
 Other resources include the Yahoo Style Guide for Content and the Microsoft Manual of Style.

 9. Use a pre-publication checklist.

 A pre-publication checklist should help you confirm that your content is ready for publishing.
-Items to in a pre-publication checklist include:
+Items in a pre-publication list include:

 - Sentence structure